 With the recent reports surfacing around auto body shops overcharging insurance companies, we felt it would be a good time to discuss what a staged collision is, how to spot it, avoid it and report it.

 Picture yourself driving along and another vehicle passes you.
 There is a car beside you as well.
 Suddenly the car in front of you stops for no reason.
 The car beside you becomes a witness for the car you just rear-ended!
 Sadly, you, the innocent driver, are now at-fault and a claim will be made against you.

 Not all collisions like this are “staged”, some are truly accidents.
 If you are concerned it wasn’t really an accident, here are some tips for you on how to avoid a staged collision and what to do if you suspect that you are the victim of one.

 These do not indicate that this WAS for sure a staged collision but will give you some things to look at to help you be aware:

 - A driver stops and waves to let you in, then drives into your vehicle.

 - Another driver cuts you off and immediately slams on the brakes for no apparent reason, causing you to rear-end his car.

-- A tow truck is on scene right away and recommends a repair shop
+- A tow truck is on the scene right away and recommends a repair shop.

-- The tow truck driver asks questions or recommends and recommends medical or legal facility.
+- The tow truck driver asks questions or recommends a medical or legal facility.

-- The other driver, or tow truck driver, asks you to sign anything (NEVER sign anything at the scene).
+- The other driver, or tow truck driver, asks you to sign something (NEVER sign anything at the scene).